undercasetype/Fraunces/sources/checks/fontbakery_var_checks.md

 The spec suggests usage of powers of two in order to get some performance improvements on legacy renderers, so those values are acceptable.

-But values of 500 or 1000 are also acceptable, with the added benefit that it makes upm math easier for designers, while the performance hit of not using a power of two is most likely negligible nowadays.
+But value of 500 or 1000 are also acceptable, with the added benefit that it makes upm math easier for designers, while the performance hit of not using a power of two is most likely negligible nowadays.

+Another acceptable value is 2000.
+Since TT outlines are all integers (no floats), then instances in a VF suffer rounding compromises, and therefore a 1000 UPM is too small because it forces too many such compromises.

+Therefore 2000 is a good &#x27;new VF standard&#x27;, because 2000 is a simple 2x
+conversion from existing fonts drawn on a 1000 UPM, and anyone who knows what 10 units can do for 1000 UPM will know what 20 units does too.

-Additionally, values above 2048 would likely result in unreasonable filesize increases.
+Additionally, values above 2048 would result in filesize increases with not much added benefit.

 </pre>